Brett1981/PopcornExport/README.md

 # Storage

-Images and torrent files are stored on Azure Storage.
+Images and torrent files are stored on Azure Blob Storage.

 Data is stored in Azure SQL Server.